cheryllyt/orca-sketch/README.md

 # One Random Counter Array (ORCA) Sketch

+**Command to compile:** The compilation command for each version of ORCA sketch is written on the respective `main.cpp` files.

 All source code (files) in `salsa-src` directories are taken directly from SALSA [1].

 References